How Are Essential Oils Extracted?

 Concretes and Absolutes are similar to essential oils since they are highly aromatic, concentrated extracts from plants.
 However, while essential oils must be produced by steam distillation or expression, concretes and absolutes require the use of a solvent for extraction and therefore cannot be called essential oils.

 Fresh flowers or other plant materials are treated with a chemical solvent (see below).
-The "essential oils" of the plant material are dissolved by the solvent, the solvent is removed and what is left behind is a waxy aromatic compound called a concrete.
+The "aromatic molecules" of the plant material are dissolved by the solvent thus separating them from the plant matter.
+Once the solvent is removed what is left behind is a solid waxy aromatic compound called a concrete.

-The aromatic oils are extracted from the concrete using ethyl alcohol.
+The waxes are separated out and the aromatic oils are extracted from the concrete using ethyl alcohol.
 Once the alcohol is removed, the remaining substance, called an absolute, is a very concentrated aromatic compound.

 Types of Solvent Extraction: